DarkmatterVale/regex4dummies/README.md

 ## Roadmap

-As of 7/1/15, this is what is left to complete:
+As of 7/6/15, this is what is left to complete:

 - High Priority ( short-term, completed within 3 months from 6/28/15 ):
-  - Docs
-    - A place that shows the docs in a nice, neat, user friendly way
   - Examples
     - All functions need to have specific examples on how to use them.
 These examples need to be specific and easy to understand
   - Parsers